WHAT DOES A PRAVASSA WELLNESS VACATION LOOK LIKE?

 - Friendliness and Dinner Invitations: The Balinese are a very social society.
 Don't be surprised if a local starts up a conversation, wants to talk politics, or extends an invitation for dinner or drinks.
 As a whole, the culture believes in karma and reincarnation, so a happy vibe is the norm.
 Nothing more than great company and conversation is expected.

 - The national language is Bahasa Indonesian.
-Westerners are not expected to learn the language and English is widely spoken throughout the island.
+Westerners are not expected to learn the language and English is widely spoken throughout the islands.
 We’ll teach you a few key phrases and our experts will be there to guide you so no need to worry.

 - The currency is Indonesian Rupiah and cash is king.
 No need to get Rupiah prior to travel.
 Instead plan to travel with USD in denominations of $50/$100 bills.
 We will provide suggested spending amounts prior to arrival.